abdelrahman10a/Python-Crach-Course/Week2/README.md

-### if you faced any problem with codes you visit :
+### if you faced any problem with codes you can visit the following link :